SamuelBaptista/the-forge-tars/README.md

 - Developed a consistent voice tone and speaking style
 - Ensured coherent responses through extensive testing and refinement

-## Evaluation Results

-We tested our solution with a group of 15 users who reported feelings of loneliness, with the following results:

-- 87% reported the agent seemed genuinely empathetic
-- 92% felt the conversation flowed naturally
-- 78% said they would use the companion again when feeling lonely
-- 85% found the personality to be consistent and authentic

 ## Future Improvements

 - Enhanced memory of past conversations to build deeper relationships
 - More sophisticated emotional response patterns
 - Integration with external tools to provide practical support
 - Voice customization options for users

-## Team

-- Samuel Baptista
-- Isa Monteiro
-- Freddy Syarez
-- Ramiro Matteoda

 ## Setup and Development